abhijit-c/LatinTranslations/Georgics/src/book4.md

       in lightning bolt, their bodies all ablaze and flecked with equal specks of gold.

-| *haec potior suboles, hinc caeli tempore certo*
+| *haec potior suboles, hinc caeli tempore certo* 100
 | *dulcia mella premes, nec tantum dulcia quantum*
 | *et liquida et durum Bacchi domitura saporem.*

 - START HERE YOU DUMB FUCK

+- Implied *est* on *haec...suboles*.
+- *certo* as appointed see notes.
+- *tantum...quantum* is a coordinating conjunction meaning as much...as.
+- Implied *sunt* on *domitura* turning it into the active periphrastic, which denotes a future or intended action.

-      This is the nobler breed; from this, in the sky’s due season, you will strain sweet honey – yet not so sweet as clear, and fit to subdue the harsh flavour of wine.
+      This is the nobler race, from these you will press sweet honeys during the appointed season of the sky, nor so sweet as both clear and intended to subdue the harsh flavor of wine.

 | *At cum incerta volant caeloque examina ludunt*
 | *contemnuntque favos et frigida tecta relinquunt,*
-| *instabilis animos ludo prohibebis inani.*
+| *instabilis animos ludo prohibebis inani.* 105

+- Note *incerta* and *caelo* don't match in gender, and therefore cannot match in the ablative.
+- *frigida* is in the proleptic use, see notes.
+- Note that *prohibebis* is future and being used as a placeholder for imperative.

-      But when the swarms flit aimlessly and sport in the air, scorning their cells and leaving their hives chill, you must check their fickle spirit from such idle play.
+      But when the swarms fly uncertainly and play in the sky and pay no heed to their honeycomb and abandon their houses to get cold, you will restrain their unsteady mind from inane play.

 | *nec magnus prohibere labor: tu regibus alas*
 | *eripe; non illis quisquam cunctantibus altum*
 | *ire iter aut castris audebit vellere signa.*

+- Jesus Vergil, chill with your bee abuse.
+- Implied impersonal *est* connecting *magnus labor*.
+- *iter* as aloft, see notes.

-      No hard task is it to check them.
-Do you tear from the monarchs their wings;
-      while they tarry, no one will dare to go forth aloft, or pluck the standards from the camp.
+      Nor is it a great labor to restrain them: snatch away the wings from the kings; No one from those hesitating will dare to go aloft or pluck the battle standard from the camps.

 | *invitent croceis halantes floribus horti*
-| *et custos furum atque avium cum falce saligna*
+| *et custos furum atque avium cum falce saligna* 110
 | *Hellespontiaci servet tutela Priapi.*

+- Subjunctives here are hortatory.
+- Genitive as against, see notes.

-      Let there by gardens fragrant with saffron flowers to invite them, and let the watchmen against thieves and birds, guardian Priapus, lord of the Hellespont, protect them with his willow hook.
+      Let gardens being fragrant with golden flowers invite them and let the guard against thieves and birds, protector of Hellespontia Priapus, watch over them with his willow sickle.

 | *ipse thymum pinosque ferens de montibus altis*
 | *tecta serat late circum cui talia curae;*
 | *ipse labore manum duro terat, ipse feracis*
-| *figat humo plantas et amicos inriget imbris.*
+| *figat humo plantas et amicos inriget imbris.* 115

+- Note on *et...imbris* here makes no sense, *amicos* is accusative.

-      Let him to whom such care falls, himself bring thyme and laurestines from the high hills, and plant them widely round their homes; himself harden his hand with stern toil; himself plant in the ground fruitful slips and sprinkle kindly showers.
+      Let he to whom the concerns are such, himself, bringing thyme and pine, plant them widely around their homes; himself wear out his hand with hard labor, himself fasten fruitful cuttings in the ground and water the friendly things with rain.

 | *Atque equidem, extremo ni iam sub fine laborum*
 | *vela traham et terris festinem advertere proram,*
 | *forsitan et pinguis hortos quae cura colendi*
 | *ornaret canerem, biferique rosaria Paesti,*
-| *quoque modo potis gauderent intiba rivis*
+| *quoque modo potis gauderent intiba rivis* 120
-| *et virides apio ripae, rtusque per herbam*
+| *et virides apio ripae, tortusque per herbam*
 | *cresceret in ventrem cucumis;*

+- *sub* and *fine* seem superfluous, will ignore one?
+Notes, save me!
+NOO!
+- Note *canderem* is imperfect.
+Why is this mixed like this?
+I don't know!
+- Note makes no sense on *protis...rivis*.
+Drinking? *potis* is a p.p.p if anything.
+- WTF?

-      In fact, were I not, with my task well-nigh done, about to furl my sails and making haste to turn my prow to land, perchance I might sing what careful tendance clothes rich gardens in flower, and might sing of Paestum whose rose beds bloom twice yearly, how the endive rejoices in drinking streams, the verdant banks in celery; how the cucumber, coiling through the grass, swells into a paunch.
+      and indeed, if I were not up to end of my labor, dragging my sails and hastening to turn the prow to land, perhaps I might sing both of what careful cultivating decorates rich gardens and of the twice-blooming roses of Paestum, and in what manner the endives are glad with the having been drunk streams and the green banks are glad with celery, and in what manner the cucumber having been twisted through the grass might be born into a womb.

 |                               *nec sera comantem*
 | *narcissum aut flexi tacuissem vimen acanthi*
 | *pallentisque hederas et amantis litora myrtos.*

+- What the fuck is *amantis litora myrtos*.
+Two accusative, some kind of indirect statement?

-      Nor should I have passed in silence the late-flowering narcissus, the twining tendril of the acanthus, pale ivy sprays, or the shore-loving myrtle.
+      Nor should I have been silent about the late-flowering narcissus or the twig of the having been bent bear's foot and the pale ivy and the Mrytles that the shores are loving.